dbmi-bgm/cgap-pipeline-SNV-germline/README.md

 ### Version Updates

 #### v27
-* Initial release based on v26 pipeline
 * Changes in repo structure to allow for compatibility with new pipeline organization
-* Changes to the hg19 liftover/HGVSG workflow now allow for HGVSg characterizations to be generated for hg19 liftover coordinates
+* Changes to the hg19 liftover/HGVSG workflow now allow for HGVSg characterizations to be generated from hg19 liftover coordinates
-* New cwls and workflows added for annotation of a jointly called ``vcf`` files
+* New cwls and workflows added for annotation of jointly called ``vcf`` files